 For information about eloping at Pretty Place Chapel, this blog post is for you!

-September 2024 update: Pretty Place is closed until further notice as they recover from the damage from Hurricane Helene.
+December 2024 update: Pretty Place is closed until further notice as they recover from the damage from Hurricane Helene.
+They expect to reopen to visitors by the end of January 2025.
 Check their website before planning a visit here, or check out some other beautiful places in South Carolina with mountains!

 Fred W. Symmes Chapel at YMCA Camp Greenville, more commonly known as Pretty Place, is one of the locations I get asked for the most.
 This is an open-air chapel at the edge of a cliff overlooking the mountains, right on the North Carolina border.
 People from all over the country see pictures and videos of this place on Pinterest and TikTok and ask me to take their engagement photos, wedding photos, and proposal photos there.
 However, it’s also one of the most complex locations to plan for, which is why a lot of people end up changing their plans to a completely different location.
 Pretty Place lives up to its name though, and if you can work it out, your photos will be stunning.
 Here are a few things to keep in mind for taking engagement photos at Pretty Place!